Thanks are due to the late Dr. Michael Persinger for his extensive help.

 Let’s look at these experiments and some of the commentary, which has taken an important technology, developed any university laboratory, reported on by many journalists (many of whom experienced the God/Koren Helmet firsthand), generated dozens of peer-reviewed scientific articles, and try to discredit it, without any of them ever actually using it correctly (or using it at all) or understanding the principles that led to its design.

-Dr. Michael Persinger appeared in many television documentaries, giving him the kind of fame that brain scientists rarely receive.
+Dr. Michael Persinger appeared in many television documentaries, giving him the kind of fame that neuroscientists rarely receive.
 Standing head and shoulders above the crowd, he was not only an easy target to aim at, but also one that many people would like to simply “take down”.
 As we shall see, some of the studies border on dishonesty, and in one case, one of the students involved in the effort to discredit the God/Koren Helmet actually went so far as to fake their data, a cardinal sin among scientists.

 Michael Shermer in Persinger’s lab, shortly before his Out-of-body Experience and feeling of a presence.